-Registration is now open for the first annual Millersville University Flute Day, to be held on Saturday, April 2nd in the Winter Center for the Performing Arts featuring guest artist David DiGiacobbe, principal flutist of the Lancaster Symphony and Harrisburg Symphony.
-This event is held in collaboration with the Tell School of Music, Single Reed Symposium, and Brass Day.
+Announcing the second annual Millersville University Flute Day, to be held on Saturday, April 1st from 9-6 in the Winter Center for the Performing and Visual Arts featuring guest artist Zara Lawler, and guest conductor Lish Lindsey.
+This event is held in collaboration with the Tell School of Music.

-Flute Day is open to flutists of ALL ages and abilities from beginner through adult hobbyist and professionals!
-Parents of young students may stay for the day without purchasing a ticket, although lunch is only provided for participants.
-All participants will rehearse and perform in a flute choir and be able to attend warmups, a masterclass with David DiGiacobbe, and a variety of performances throughout the day.
-Professor Morgann Davis will be a featured solo with the MU Wind Ensemble performing Ruben Dario Gomez's Triptico for Flute and Wind Band in the evening concert.
+Flute Day is open to flutists grades 8 through adult hobbyist and professionals!
+All participants will rehearse and perform in a flute choir and be able to attend warmups, a masterclass with Zara Lawler, and a variety of performances throughout the day.

 This year we are supported by Reverie Flutes and Flute Center of New York.

 Registration is $30 and includes lunch and a t-shirt.
 Shirts are only guaranteed for those who register before March 17th, so register soon!

 New this year for flutists in grades 5-7 is the Flute Day Jr event on Saturday, March 25 from 10AM - Noon!
 Attendees will receive instruction in playing fundamentals and prepare one of the flute choir selections to be performed on April 1st.